Last Updated: 7/2/20 | July 2nd, 2020

 How Much Does Laos Cost?

-If you’re a backpacker on a budget, I think $30-35 USD (315,000 LAK) per day is a reasonable budget.
-This budget will cover a hostel dorm, eating mostly street food, having a few drinks per night, taking public transit, and doing about one paid activity (or a couple of cheap temples) per day.
+If you’re a backpacker on a budget, $25-35 USD (515,000-720,000 LAK) per day is reasonable.
+This budget covers a hostel dorm, eating mostly street food, limiting your drinking, taking public transit to get around, and sticking to mostly free and cheap activities.

 Here are some example prices to give you a sense of what things cost in Laos (prices in LAK):